progval/Supybot-plugins/SupyML/README.md

 ```

 The statement is repeated once for each token in the token expression, or never if the expression is empty.
-The current tokene during any iteration is accessible through the loop variable.
+The current token during any iteration is accessible through the loop variable.
 Example:

 ```
 <loop><foreach>foo bar baz</foreach>I have <var name="loop"/>.</loop>